 Yes, the turtle from a single species can have different colors according to their subspecies, i.e., their habitat location.

-Slider turtle has three subspecies, which are of three different colours — yellow-bellied slider turtles, the red-eared slider turtles, and the Cumberland slider turtles.
-Each has its unique colour.
+Slider turtle has three subspecies, which are of three different colors — yellow-bellied slider turtles, red-eared slider turtles, and the cumberland slider turtles.
+Each has its unique color.

 The yellow-bellied slider turtles have yellow blotch on the side of their head behind their eyes and a yellow plastron with two black spots on the front.